Zenlua/GLink/README.md

 - Mega.nz
 - Direct

+Note:

-Note: All files will be zip compressed, When downloading, unzip the zip to see the original file
+- All files will be zip compressed, When downloading, unzip the zip to see the original file

+- You can see at server 1 link, it will download the file directly without zip compression.

 User manual: [Actions](./actions)